 My Training Program Has Not Been Reviewed for Credit

-- You may have gained college-level learning that you can use to apply for Prior Learning Assessment (PLA) credit.
+- You may have gained college-level learning that you can use to apply for PLA credit.

 - Students cannot request a credit review of a training program; only training sponsors are eligible to apply for a credit review of their non-collegiate training or instructional program.